akkartik/mu/Readme.md

-Mu: making programs easier to understand in the large
+# Mu: making programs easier to understand in the large

 Imagine a world where you can:

-  a) think of a tiny improvement to a program you use, clone its sources, orient yourself on its organization and make your tiny improvement, all in a single afternoon.
+  1) think of a tiny improvement to a program you use, clone its sources, orient yourself on its organization and make your tiny improvement, all in a single afternoon.

-  b) Record your program as it runs, and easily convert arbitrary logs of runs into reproducible automatic tests.
+  2) Record your program as it runs, and easily convert arbitrary logs of runs into reproducible automatic tests.

-  c) Answer arbitrary what-if questions about a codebase by trying out changes and seeing what tests fail, confident that *every* scenario previous authors have considered has been encoded as a test.
+  3) Answer arbitrary what-if questions about a codebase by trying out changes and seeing what tests fail, confident that *every* scenario previous authors have considered has been encoded as a test.

-  d) Build first simple and successively more complex versions of a program so you can stage your learning.
+  4) Build first simple and successively more complex versions of a program so you can stage your learning.

 I think all these abilities might be strongly correlated; not only are they